 Passive Suicidal Ideation vs Active

-Passive suicidal ideation includes having thoughts of suicide or self-harm, however, no plans to carry it out, while active suicidal ideation includes thoughts of suicide and self-harm with intentions and plans to carry it out.
+This type of suicidal ideation includes having thoughts of suicide or self-harm, however, no plans to carry it out, while active includes thoughts of suicide and self-harm with intentions and plans to carry it out.